AJ Ginnis: Career

+With the US unable to assure him of a spot on the team for the upcoming 2021 season, Ginnis made the decision to ski instead for his native country of Greece.
+He recruited Sandy Vietze, his long-time friend and teammate, to assist with the transition and be his coach.
 On 17 January 2021, Ginnis became the first Greek alpine racer to win World Cup points for Greece, finishing eleventh at a slalom in Flachau, Austria.
-The Hellenic Olympic team praised him for his contribution to the sport in Greece.
+The Hellenic Olympic Committee praised him for his contribution to the sport in Greece.